twpol/markdown-kanban/README.md

-# markdown-kanban
+# Markdown Kanban

-A command-line took to generate an HTML Kanban board from a directory of markdown files
+A command-line took to generate an HTML Kanban board from a directory of markdown files.